carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring-of-upstream.md

 `kctrl` generates the OpenAPI schema for a package if a values schema is provided.

 ### How can packages be tested without releasing them?
-`kctrl` creates a "mock" Package and PackageMetadata resources in the file `package-resources.yml`.
+`kctrl` creates "mock" Package and PackageMetadata resources in the file `package-resources.yml`.
 This enables users to run `kctrl dev deploy` to deploy resources a package installation would create without having to release the package or installing `kapp-controller` on the cluster.